cp-algorithms/cp-algorithms/src/others/15-puzzle.md

 ## Existence Of The Solution

-Let's consider this problem: given position on the board, determine whether a sequence of moves which leads to a solution exists.
+Let's consider this problem: given a position on the board, determine whether a sequence of moves which leads to a solution exists.

 Suppose we have some position on the board: